In the morning my voice was worse. When Susan asked how our show went as I was fixing breakfast, all I could do was croak.

 “Is it hard with David being in London?”
 He asked her.
 I guess they had solved my issues.

 “Yeah.
 I worry they’ll make him stay and train for the Olympics next year.
-But he’s just twenty now, and he should finish his degree.”
+But he’s just twenty now.
+He should finish his degree.”

 “What about you?
 Will you go there if he stays.”